 What our graduates have to say

-"The Ecole Chocolat Costa Rica course is highly recommended for anyone looking to learn more about the steps in chocolate making that matter most: the beans, fermentation and drying.
+"The Costa Rica program is highly recommended for anyone looking to learn more about the steps in chocolate making that matter most: the beans, fermentation and drying.
 This is where all the precursor flavors are developed and will make the chocolate you produce unique.
 Recognized as the 2010 chocolate maker of the year by the FCIA, Steve DeVries is more than happy to pass down the chocolate wisdom he has gleaned from years of research and first-hand experience.
 Not only are the students immersed in the cacao growing environment from sun up to sun down, they can also ask Steve and Jorge and Julie of Sibu Chocolate any questions they have about the cacao trade.
-Even if your goal is not to source your own cacao and to start a chocolate making company, the Costa Rica course by Ecole Chocolate is highly educational with not just chocolate, but with the history and culture of Costa Rica and Central America.
-In the words of Steve DeVries,'Experience is the best teacher'.”
-Robbie Stout and Anna Davies, Ritual Chocolate, 2010
+Even if your goal is not to source your own cacao and to start a chocolate making company, the Costa Rica course is highly educational with not just chocolate, but with the history and culture of Costa Rica and Central America.”
+Robbie Stout and Anna Davies, Ritual Chocolate, 2010 Program

 Our Ecole Chocolat Master Chocolatier Programs only accommodate a limited number of students and are usually full, with a waiting list.
 As the programs involve a travel component, we need to contact those on the waiting list in enough time so they can make travel arrangements.
 If you have to cancel, we'll do everything in our power to find a replacement but can't guarantee that we'll be successful.
 No refunds will be given after 45 days prior to the program start date.
 Make sure you're totally committed to the program before paying your registration fee.
 We also suggest that you take out travel insurance when booking your travel to and from the program country, in case of an emergency.